emmabostian/FEM-design-systems-docs/lessons/modal-exercise.md

 title: "Modal exercise"
 section: "Developing styled components"
 order: 47
+description: Now that we've built a modal together, it's your turn to build another modal component!
 ---

 Now we're ready to create our first composite component!
 Create a new file `Modal.js` inside of the `components/` folder.